joerischasfoort/money-macro/_posts/2020-3-28-banks-make-money.md

 *Written by Joeri Schasfoort*

 ### Further reading

-If this topic has peaked your interest and you would like to know more about it.
-I've suggested some excellent books below:
+If this topic has peaked your interest and you would like to know more about it, check out some of my posts on [how the central bank tries to control bank money creation through the interest rate](http://www.moneymacro.rocks/2020-04-06-monetary-policy-1/); [how the UK is experimenting with monetary finance](http://www.moneymacro.rocks/2020-04-12-monetary-finance/), and whether [responsible money creation is possible.](http://www.moneymacro.rocks/2020-10-19-money-printing/).

-* Where Does Money Come From? ([Amazon](https://amzn.to/2PuJ7y6)), excellent introduction on where money comes from by some of the leading forces behind the positive money movement.
-* The end of alchemy ([Amazon](https://amzn.to/32yfz7P)), excellent book written by the former governor of the Bank of England: Mervyn King;
-* Debt: The First 5,000 Years ([Amazon](https://amzn.to/2T1hTRU)), historical account of debt as money;
-* The New Paradigm in Macroeconomics: Solving the Riddle of Japanese Macroeconomic Performance ([Amazon](https://amzn.to/39azgW8)), interesting account on how bank money creation powered the Japanese economic miracle;
-* Modern Money Theory: A Primer on Macroeconomics for Sovereign Monetary Systems ([Amazon](https://amzn.to/383fY3l)), introduction to the popular Modern Money Theory (MMT), a macroeconomic school of thought with bank money creation at the heart of it.

-*Note that moneymacro.rocks is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees when linking to Amazon.com and affiliated sites*